fieldsfarmer/Shua_Ti_Ji_Lu/README.md

 692 Top K Frequent Words // similar to frequency of chars in a string

-686 Repeated String Match // Ad Hoc method!
+686 Repeated String Match // Ad Hoc method!  string::npos !!

 10-27-5